Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 - Check routeability: Can a rep work the patch without burning hours on the road?

-For leaders operating in complex field environments, I also like practical examples from adjacent industries.
-The freight forwarder sales territory advice from Coreties is useful because it reinforces the same point I've learned in field sales.
-Territories only work when planning reflects actual operating constraints.
+For leaders operating in complex field environments, practical examples from adjacent industries can be helpful.
+The freight forwarder sales territory advice from Coreties reinforces the same point: territories only work when planning reflects actual operating constraints.
+Coreties 5.

 The blueprint matters because it gives your team a structure they can trust.
 Without that structure, execution becomes improvisation.